Fallout Amazon series: Cast, story, leaked set pictures, more

-As we said earlier, the show is still pretty early in development, so the studios haven’t yet revealed which parts of the Fallout lore they will be drawing from.
+As we said earlier, the show is still in development, so the studios haven’t yet revealed which parts of the Fallout lore they will be drawing from.
 With four mainline games and even more spin-offs, there’s no shortage of material to use for inspiration.

 Most of the Fallout games begin with a character emerging from one of many Vaults scattered around the US to provide shelter from the nuclear bombs.
 The moment the Vault Dweller steps out of the comfort of the Vault and into the desolate world is a memorable part of each game, so we’d love to see it brought to life on-screen.

-Given that the games only hit mainstream popularity from Fallout 3 onwards, it’s a safe bet to assume that it’s the latter-day material they will be most keen to adapt.
+Given that the games only hit true mainstream popularity from Fallout 3 onwards, it’s a safe bet to assume that it’s the latter-day material they will be most keen to adapt.
 With some easter eggs for OG fans, of course.

 Based on the short teaser they shared back in July, it does appear they will be staying faithful to Fallout’s signature aesthetic.
 The contrast of 1950s American optimism against the post-nuclear devastation seen in the world is what makes the games special, so let’s hope they double down on it with the show.

 This new Fallout series is in development at Amazon Studios, meaning it’s most likely to drop on Amazon Prime Video when it finally launches.
-All you’ll need is a valid Prime subscription and you can binge to your heart’s content.
+All you’ll need is a valid Prime subscription, and you can binge to your heart’s content.

 Alongside the announcement teaser, Amazon confirmed that Kilter Films is heading up production on the live-action adaption.
-Meanwhile, Todd Howard for Bethesda Game Studios’ and James Altman for Bethesda Softworks, who helped deliver the main series of games, will serve as executive producers.
+Meanwhile, Todd Howard for Bethesda Game Studios and James Altman for Bethesda Softworks, who helped deliver the main series of games, will serve as executive producers.